Dollar Shave Club

-Dollar Shave Club is an American company based in Venice, California, that delivers razors and other personal grooming products to customers by mail.
+Dollar Shave Club, Inc. is an American company based in Venice, California, that delivers razors and other personal grooming products to customers by mail.
 It delivers razor blades on a monthly basis and offers additional grooming products for home delivery.

 History

 Dollar Shave Club was founded by Mark Levine and Michael Dubin.
 The pair met at a party and spoke of their frustrations with the cost of razor blades.
 With their own money and investments from start-up incubator Science Inc., they began operations in January 2011 and launched their website in April 2011.

-Dollar Shave Club was backed by a variety of venture capitalists.
+Dollar Shave Club (DSC) was backed by a variety of venture capitalists.
 In March 2012, seed investors provided $1 million in funding from groups that included Kleiner Perkins Caufield & Byers, Andreessen Horowitz, Shasta Ventures, and others.
 The same group, joined by Venrock, provided $9.8 million in series A funding in October 2012.

 A year later, a $12 million series B round was raised led by Venrock, Comcast Ventures, New World Investors and Battery Ventures.
-Amidst the fundraising announcement, Dollar Shave Club announced it would be expanding its product line to include a dozen other men's products in 2014.
-In June 2015, the company secured $75 million in series D funding.
+Amidst the fundraising announcement, DSC announced it would be expanding its product line to include a dozen other men's products in 2014.

-On July 19, 2016, Dollar Shave Club was acquired by Unilever for a reported $1 billion in cash.
+On July 19, 2016, one year after securing $75 million in series D funding, DSC was acquired by Unilever for a reported $1 billion in cash.
+On October 26, 2023, Unilever announced that it had sold a majority stake in the company to Nexus Capital Management, LP, while still retaining 35% of Dollar Shave Club.